EHR Data

 How do you get all of the information you want out of a system?
 Some systems have great reporting, some have mediocre reporting, and some have terrible reporting.
 What we’ve found is that even the best systems almost never allow you to extract all the information you need in one report.
 Even when custom reporting is available, allowing you to select fields, the process becomes incredibly complex due to the table structures within relational databases and the challenge of turning that into a flat file.
+In many cases, this complexity arises from not being able to trust APIs in HCIT to provide the necessary data seamlessly.

-Navigating the Complexities of Data Extraction
+Navigating the Complexities of Data Extraction and Trust APIs in HCIT

 Those are the problems you deal with when working with the best systems.
 Now, let’s talk about the not-so-great systems, which, unfortunately, are the majority.
 These are very common and pose significant challenges.
 As an example, when trying to extract data, we go through a mapping process to figure out what information is needed.
-We ask questions like: What do they want?
-What functions do they want to use the data for?
-Once we determine the necessary fields to answer these questions or perform these functions, we then map them within the system, identifying where those fields exist, whether in reports or hidden in other areas of the system.

 Real-World Example: A Data Extraction Nightmare